Mrtza-javidi/autocomplete-package/README.md

 ### Creating an Autocomplete Instance

-You can create a new Trie instance for your autocomplete functionality by using the autocomplete() function.
+You can create a new instance for your autocomplete functionality by using the autocomplete() function.
 Each call to autocomplete() returns a fresh instance, allowing you to have multiple independent autocomplete systems.

 ### Adding Phrases